thegooddocsproject/templates/base-template/about-base-template.md

 * _Microcontent_
     * _This is quite an evocative term._
     * _I [notice](https://www.youtube.com/watch?v=CoShm-AXYP4&list=PLZAeFn6dfHpl2E5JhVd34llZD4a4oAeCo&index=19) Scott DeLoach is using the term "microcontent", but haven’t seen that term used elsewhere._
-    * _Searching “microcontent” in Google doesn’t find an authoritative definition._
+    * _Searching "microcontent” in Google doesn’t find an authoritative definition._
 * _Microdata:_
     * _Also evocative of the meaning._
     * _Probably don’t use [microdata](https://www.w3.org/TR/microdata/), which is the term used for a specific W3C implementation for structured data._
 * _[Structured data](https://developers.google.com/search/docs/guides/intro-structured-data):_
     * _Term is used by Google._
-    * _But isn’t as evocative as “microcontent”_
+    * _But isn’t as evocative as "microcontent”_
     * _Doesn’t have a wikipedia entry_

 {Template author tip: All templates for The Good Docs Project must describe recommended [structured data](https://developers.google.com/search/docs/guides/sd-policies) fields.
 Fields selected should align with equivalent doctypes used in [schema.org](https://schema.org/).}